Crio-WFH/Chrome-extensions/Gif Downloader - Javascript/README.md

 - Voila !
 There's your Chrome Extension Up and Running.

 ## Any Type of Suggestion is welcome

-- Made by Ravit Garg
+Made by Ravit Garg  ❤️️ for #IBD